aaronbloomfield/pdr/labs/lab08/index.md

 ### Pre-lab ###

 1. You should be familiar with the readings described above.
 They detail the x86 material that this lab requires.
-2. Complete the tutorial, which consits of reading two book chapters that are contained in this repository: [x86 Assembly](../book/x86-asm-chapter.pdf) and [The x86 C Calling Convention](../book/x86-ccc-chapter.pdf).
+2. Complete the tutorial, which consists of reading two book chapters that are contained in this repository: [x86 Assembly](../../book/x86-asm-chapter.pdf) and [The x86 C Calling Convention](../../book/x86-ccc-chapter.pdf).
 3. Read through the section, below, on compiling C++ with assembly on different architectures, as well as the vecsum program.
 4. There are different program formats for different architectures, and this pre-lab **must** be submitted in the submission format for this lab (see the next section, below).
 If you do not submit it in the required format (64-bit Linux), you will not receive credit for the lab, as it will not compile.
 5. Follow the pre-lab instructions in this document.
 They require you to write a program in x86 assembly called mathlib.s.
 To see other examples of nasm code, you should look at the vecsum.s program, as well as the code in the nasm tutorial.